Back to Blog

 Pro TipsMust Know

-Quick Answer Use SUM function to add numbers: =SUM(range).
+Quick Answer Use SUM function: =SUM(range) to add numbers in a range.

 Nothing is worse than spending hours on a spreadsheet, only to realize you've made a calculation error.
 By the end of this post, you'll be able to use the SUM function in Excel to simplify your calculations and reduce errors.
-Imagine you have a dataset of 5,000 sales transactions, and you need to calculate the total sales for each region.
+Imagine you're the manager of a sales team, and you need to calculate the total sales for the quarter.
+You have a dataset with sales figures for each region, and you want to find the total sales for the entire team.

 The "Old Way" vs. "Smart Way" Comparison